-News on classes and bookings for this coming season, 2017 - 2018, will be posted later in November.
+News on classes and bookings for this coming season, 2017 - 2018, will be posted in the next few days.

 Bonne Santé offers Pilates classes, or one-to-one/group sessions, that will help you prepare for your day on the slopes - or let you feel less guilty on your days off or during bad weather!